freshOS/Then/README.md

 ## Going further 🤓

-If we want this to be **maintainable**, it should read *like an english sentence*
+If we want this to be **maintainable**, it should read *like an English sentence*
-We can do this by extracting our blocks into separate functions :
+We can do this by extracting our blocks into separate functions:

 ```swift
 fetchUserId()